box/box-python-sdk/migration-guide.md

 ### Switching between Service Account and User

-In old SDK there were two methods which allowed to switch between using service and user account.
+In v3 release, there were two methods which allowed to switch between using service and user account.
 Calling these methods were modifying existing state of `CCGAuth` class, which was fetching a new token on the next API call.

-**Old (`boxsdk`)**
+**Old (`v3`)**

 ```python
 auth.authenticate_enterprise('ENTERPRISE_ID')